Mayo Clinic's approach

 Bariatric Surgery Support Group

-The Bariatric Surgery Support Group meets on the third Saturday of every other month starting in January from 9 to 11:00 am at Mayo Clinic Hospital in Phoenix (Room 1-212, near the hospital entrance).
+The Bariatric Surgery Support Group meets once a month at Mayo Clinic Hospital in Phoenix (Room 1-212, near the hospital entrance).

 Mayo Clinic's campus in Florida has a dedicated Bariatric Center to help people struggling with obesity gain control of their weight.
-The Mayo Clinic team has a combined experience of more than 75 years caring for bariatric surgery patients.
+The Mayo Clinic team has more than 75 years of experience caring for bariatric surgery patients.

 A team of specialists work together to develop bariatric treatment plans tailored to each person's needs.
-Your team can include bariatric specialists from Endocrinology, General Surgery, Psychiatry and Psychology, Community Internal Medicine, Physical Therapy, Occupational Therapy and Nutrition, and other specialties, as needed.
+Your team can include bariatric specialists from Endocrinology, Gastroenterology and Hepatology, General Surgery, Psychiatry and Psychology, Community Internal Medicine, Physical Therapy, Occupational Therapy and Nutrition, and other specialties, as needed.

 Evaluation and appointments